jazzfan2/text2troff/README.md

-# Project’s Title

-## text2troff
+# Name: text2troff

+text2troff is the major part of a suite of programs consisting of:
-text2troff - converts a flat text-file to TROFF text format by inserting requests and 'ms' macro commands.
+- text2troff - converts a flat text-file to TROFF text format by inserting requests and 'ms' macro commands.

-## text2troff_table
-text2troff_table - converts tabulated lines in a flat text-file into TROFF formatted tables by inserting table requests.
+- text2troff_table - converts tabulated lines in a flat text-file into TROFF formatted tables by inserting table requests.
+Is called by text2troff but can also be used stand-alone.

-## trofform
-trofform - activates a chosen TROFF document format and deactivates any alternate document formats.
+- trofform - activates a chosen TROFF document format and deactivates any alternate document formats.
+Can process output from text2troff.

 # Description: